kyegomez/BitNet/README.md

 # Todo
-- [ ] Double check BitLinear implementation and make sure it works exactly as in paper
+- [x] Double check BitLinear implementation and make sure it works exactly as in paper
 - [x] Implement training script for `BitNetTransformer`
 - [x] Train on Enwiki8, copy and past code and data from Lucidrains repos
 - [x] Benchmark performance
 - [x] Look into Straight Through Estimator for non-differentiable backprop
+- [x] Implement BitFeedForward
+- [x] Clean up codebase
+- [x] Add unit tests for each module